ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 			<td>
 				<b>Villainous Visage</b> (T1)<br>
 				<details>
-				<summary>Deal more damage when given time to plot.
+				<summary>Briefly stealth for a damage boost after killing powerful opponents.
 Corrupts all Macho Moustaches.</summary>
-				<small>While out of combat, build up a damage buff that will last 2 seconds once in combat.
-Builds 3% damage per second (+3% per stack), up to 15% (+15% per stack).
+				<small>Killing an elite enemy or a boss causes you to gain invisibility for 1.3 seconds.
+Attacking while invisible due to this item breaks stealth and deals +13% damage (+13% per stack).
 Corrupts all Macho Moustaches.</small>
 				</details>
 			</td>
 			<td><ul>